adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 10/9/20

+* Finding relevant metrics to run experiments for is hard!

 ## 9/9/20

 * Came across [this cool webiste](https://aideadlin.es/) for keeping track of conference deadlines.